Deonna Purrazzo: One night appearance (2022)

-The Vendetta (2024–present)
+The Vendetta (2024–2025)

 On the January 3, 2024 episode of Dynamite, Purrazzo made her official company debut by confronting Mariah May and officially announced that she was signed to AEW, establishing herself as a face in the process, targeting former friend Toni Storm's AEW Women's World Championship.
 On the January 13 episode of Collision, Purrazzo made her official AEW in-ring debut by defeating Red Velvet.
 On March 3 at Revolution, Purrazzo unsuccessfully challenged "Timeless" Toni Storm for the AEW Women's World Championship.
 Following her match with Thunder Rosa on the April 27 episode of Rampage, Purrazzo turned heel by attacking her after the match.
 Purrazzo continued her feud with Rosa, defeating her in a singles bout on May 26 at Double or Nothing and in a no disqualification match on June 15 during the one year anniversary of Collision.
 Purrazzo participated in the Women's Owen Hart Foundation Tournament, where she was defeated by Hikaru Shida in the first round on the June 29 episode of Collision.

 Purrazzo continued her feud with Thunder Rosa, attacking her on the July 12 episode of Rampage after her match with Rachael Ellering.
 On the following week's Collision, she defeated Rosa for the third time in a lumberjack match following assistance from Taya Valkyrie.
 On the August 3 episode of Collision, Purrazzo accepted Rosa's challenge for a Texas bullrope match on next week's Collision, which she lost.
 In late 2024, Purrazzo formed an alliance with Valkyrie, later known as "The Vendetta".

-On January 25, 2025 at Collision: Homecoming, Purrazzo competed in a four-way match to determine the number one contender to Mercedes Moné's AEW TBS Championship, which was won by Yuka Sakazaki who pinned Purrazzo following a distraction by Harley Cameron.)
+On January 25, 2025, at Collision: Homecoming, Purrazzo competed in a four-way match to determine the number one contender to Mercedes Moné's AEW TBS Championship, which was won by Yuka Sakazaki who pinned Purrazzo following a distraction by Harley Cameron.)

+Women's Pure Champion (2025–present)

 On April 24, 2025, it was confirmed that Purrazzo would make her return to ROH, now the sister promotion of AEW, to compete in a tournament to crown the inaugural ROH Women's Pure Champion.
 During the May 9 episode of ROH on Honor Club, Purrazzo defeated Ashley Vox, winning the first women's Pure Rules match in ROH.
+On December 5, 2025, at Final Battle, Purrazzo defeated Billie Starkz in the tournament finals via submission to become the inaugural ROH Pure Women's Champion.

 Professional wrestling style and persona

-Purrazzo countering her oppenents' aerial attack into a Fujiwara armbar, a staple of her arsenal.
+Purrazzo countering her opponents' aerial attack into a Fujiwara armbar, a staple of her arsenal.

 Purrazzo describes her style as "very meticulous and very methodical", looking for her Fujiwara armbar submission hold, being called "The Fujiwara Armbar Specialist".
 She is also nicknamed "The Virtuosa", a nickname she chose since she was looking for a moniker that would not only reflect her technical abilities in the ring, but also gave femininity, elegance, and grace to her persona.

+Other media

+In September 2025, Purrazzo, alongside her husband Steve Maclin, launched their own podcast named Boots to Boots.